phalcon/documentation/docs/volt.md

 ## Comments

 Comments may also be added to a template using the `{# ... #}` delimiters.
-All text inside them is just ignored in the final output:
+All text inside them is ignored in the final output:

 ```twig
 {# note: this is a comment